 The Republican presidential candidate immediately corrected him.
 “I’ve received an A rating since I’ve been governor,” said Kasich, who won his first gubernatorial term in 2010.
 “You can strip all the guns away, but the people who are gonna commit crimes or have problems are always gonna be able to have the guns,” he added.
 “People feel like, ‘I’d like to be able to protect myself.’”

 In 1993, following a different mass shooting, Kasich saw the issue another way.
-After a man used an automatic pistol to fatally shoot eight people at a San Francisco law firm, he was one of 215 House members to vote for a ban on assault weapons that became law in 1994.
+After a man used a semiautomatic pistol to fatally shoot eight people at a San Francisco law firm, he was one of 215 House members to vote for a ban on assault weapons that became law in 1994.
 It was that vote that earned Kasich the failing NRA grade.

 A decade and a half later, in 2009, Kasich returned to politics from a private sector sojourn to run for Ohio governor — and the NRA gave its endorsement to his opponent, incumbent Democrat Ted Strickland.